-You're reading the non-expert version of this post I wrote for people that don't have a background in machine learning.
+You're reading the non-expert version of this post I wrote for people that don't have a technical background.
 If you would like to read the more technically in-depth version, click the expert button above.

-You're reading the expert version of this post I wrote for people that do have a background in machine learning.
+You're reading the expert version of this post I wrote for people that do have a technical background.
 If you would like to read the less technically in-depth version, click the non-expert button above.

 I made a machine learning program that generates new (sometimes novel!)
 Pusheen pictures!